-- Sick patients: Must always wear a face mask if need to leave the home.
+- Overview: Face masks are essential for reducing the spread of COVID-19.
+Masks may be more protective than the future vaccine.
+They will also reduce the spread of influenza.
+Wearing a mask means you care about other people. - Recommended Masks: Made of 2 or more layers of washable, breathable fabric.
+Completely cover the nose and mouth.
+Fits snugly under your chin and against the sides of your face.
+Neck gaiter masks may be less effective (CDC) - Sick patients: Must always wear a face mask if need to leave the home.
 Example: for medical visits.
-Exception: patients with trouble breathing (CDC).
-Consider a loose face covering such as a bandana. - Well people: As community spread became high, the CDC also recommends face masks or coverings for everyone going outside the home.
+Exception: patients with trouble breathing can consider a loose face covering such as a bandana. - Well people: The CDC recommends everyone wear a face mask or covering when going outside the home.
 They are critical if entering a public building, such as a grocery store.
-Reason: Many people with COVID-19 have no symptoms but can spread the virus. - Well People Exceptions: Face mask or covering is optional if outdoors and can avoid being within 6 feet of other people.
+Face masks are required by management for entering most businesses.
+Reason: Many people with COVID-19 have no symptoms but can spread the virus. - Well People Exceptions: Face mask or covering is optional if outdoors in nature and you can avoid being within 6 feet of other people.
 Examples: on an outdoor walk or run. - Age Limits: Face coverings also are not recommended for children under 2 years (CDC).